-Mommy & Me Yoga Fit – What a great way to bond with your baby, embrace motherhood and your new body.
+Mommy & Me Yoga and Baby @ the Barre – What a great way to bond with your baby, embrace motherhood and your new body.
 Take this interactive yoga class you and your little one can enjoy together.
 Added benefits include gently and safely getting your body back into shape.
 This class will incorporate yoga, restoratives for and bonding poses.
 From around week 24 postpartum and on, we will incorporate cardio and toning.
 Infant swings are available if you want some time for your practice.
 Car seats and breastfeeding are welcomed.
 We will have special guests periodically to discuss nutrition, breastfeeding, infant massage and much more.

 Support – Hapa Yoga is dedicated to go beyond yoga in order to provide the resources needed to those who may be suffering with baby blues, postpartum depression or anxiety.